ClevelandClinicQHS/projects/README.md

 ## Initial Setup

-All projects that the user creates with the `projects` package---as well as its infrastructure---reside in a main folder called */projects*.
+All projects that the user creates with the `projects` package—as well as its infrastructure—reside in a main folder called */projects*.
 Users need not manually create this directory, and in fact they are encouraged not to manually manipulate any folders that the `projects` package involves.
 Instead, users run the function `setup_projects()`, providing the full file path of the directory in which the user wants the */projects* folder to reside.

 ## Metadata

 Data about authors, institutional and/or department affiliations and projects are stored in *.rds* files within the main */project* directory, so that the user only needs to enter these details once (unless, for example, a co-author changes their name or affiliations).
 These data are also used to assemble title pages of reports, with automatically generated author lists and lists of author affiliations.
-We provide a complete example of this process below in section **4**.
+We provide a complete example of this process below in the **Demonstration** section below.

 The main metadata tables accessible to the user are `projects()`, `authors()` and `affiliations()`, via functions thusly named.
-Two additional tables are internally created to keep track of associations between authors and projects and between authors and affiliations (see section **3.3.4**).
+Two additional tables are internally created to keep track of associations between authors and projects and between authors and affiliations (see the **Internal Tables** section).

 ### Projects Table Columns